-'The Hike' - Chapter Eighteen - The Arch of Freedom
+'The Hike' - Chapter Nighteen - The Arch of Freedom

 Still Day 11:

 I probably got a huge energy boost from that cake because, from here, I was on.
-The lack of shadow and greenery didn’t bother me; the path had this ease.
-I enjoyed it immensely and played some music.
+The lack of shadow and trees didn’t bother me; the path had this ease.
+While I was enjoying the way I played myself some music.
 Because the surroundings didn’t suggest a storm or a bear, I dived into my musical trance.
 Many people appeared, going in the same direction I came from, with a tempo that almost annoyed me.
-Probably for the cake.
 It turned out that those two huts were not that hard to access from the closest towns.
 People just came by car to the Arch of Freedom, and from there, they hit the road to here, drank a beer, and kept on with their lives.
 I went in reverse.
 I kept on with my life, drank a beer, and hit the road to the Arch of Freedom.

 As I was approaching the Arch of Freedom, moving around the cows, I remembered the time I learned that there were psychedelic mushrooms around here.
 Boy, I was so excited.
-I made four trips to different places with different friends each time.
+I made around four trips across the years, looking for shrooms in the mountains of Bulgaria.
+Each time with different people.
 The first one was when I was in high school.
 We were three adventurous friends who thought we knew mushrooms enough that we could go hitchhiking to the mountains—this very mountain where I was now—find psilocybin, and have fun.
 We had fun, yeah.
-Getting up here, losing ourselves, not finding any shrooms—it was fun, but when a snow blizzard hit, things got a little bit serious.
+Getting up here, losing ourselves, not finding any mushrooms—it was fun, but when a snow blizzard hit, things got a little bit serious.
 I probably used the same blanket I was carrying around with me now to protect us from the cold and snow.
-We hid under a tree and covered the branches with my blanket to create a shelter, like those hideouts we used to make when we were younger—under the furniture, covered with an old sheet.
+The three of us hid under a tree and covered the branches with my blanket to create a shelter, like those hideouts we used to make when we were younger—under the furniture, covered with an old sheet.
 I don’t remember being afraid, at least not like the times on this journey when I was alone in the dark.
 Probably because those two girls were with me.
 We stayed under the tree, under the blanket, under the falling snow, in our shelter from the storm.

-In terms of reaching our goal, this trip was a fail, but in terms of having a precious memory for the rest of my life—of the challenge we embarked on—an absolute success.
-I forgot how important it is to wander and experience those adventures for a moment, but the second I learned about Kom-Emine, the spark grew and became this unstoppable fire that took over.
+In terms of reaching our goal, this trip was a fail, but in terms of having a precious memory for the rest of my life—of the challenge we stumbled upon—an absolute success.
+I forgot how important it is to wonder and experience those adventures for a moment, but the second I learned about Kom-Emine, the spark grew and became this unstoppable fire that took over me.
 And now, I was here.

 I couldn’t believe that in front of me was this monument—a symbol from the past—now reaching up, so big and visible.
 I saw it, and my smile grew.
 I had an idea of where I was on the map.
 Conflicted thoughts appeared.
 With the smile and the warm feelings, I realized how far I still was from reaching my goal, which was Cape Emine.
 For the past eleven days, I had been walking and walking, and those days seemed like months—in the best way possible.
 Why was I only here?